HarrisonAllen/pebble-watchface-generator/README.md

 ## Current state of affairs

 As it stands, I have successfully set up `create_watchface.py` to generate a new watchface:
-* Replaces `background.png`
-* Replaces `time_font.ttf`
+* Loads in data from a configuration json
+    * Includes background image (base64), fonts (base64), and all of the watch data
+* Generates a pbpack containing all of the resources and data
 * Generates all files for functioning watchface (app info, then for each platform: pbpack, manifest, app binary)
-* You will have to manually zip up the .pbw though
+* Zips them all up into a pbw

+The watchface is set up to work with whatever image and font are thrown at it, and actively works with the following:
+* Background information (image, color, x, y, width, height)
+* Digital clock information (font size, color, x, y)

 ### Generated samples

 I've set up a few samples in `generated-samples/` that are ready to run, and can be used for testing the generator.
-* `resources` contains an extracted template watchface, and resources for the two generated watchfaces
+* `resources` contains an extracted template watchface, and resources for the generated watchfaces
-* `horizontal-stripes` and `vertical-stripes` are generated watchfaces from the resources folder
+* `horizontal-stripes`, `vertical-stripes`, `hollow-knight---generated` are generated watchfaces from the resources folder

 ### Using the generator